Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 The Browns did hold Roethlisberger in check last season.
 He threw for a season-low 167 yards with zero touchdowns in Week 11, and he sat out the regular-season finale against Cleveland.

 Don't let that performance scare you since Roethlisberger will have his full complement of weapons available.
-Martavis Bryant's return to the starting lineup after being suspended for all of last season gives Pittsburgh a true home-run hitter on the opposite side of Antonio Brown.
+Martavis Bryant's return to the starting lineup after he was suspended for all of last season gives Pittsburgh a true home run hitter on the opposite side of Antonio Brown.

-Tennessee Titans quarterback Marcus Mariota might be underrated at No. 4 because of how bad the Oakland Raiders defense has the potential to be.
+Tennessee Titans quarterback Marcus Mariota might be underrated at No. 4 because of how bad the Oakland Raiders defense has the potential to be—if you believe preseason stats.

-If you believe in preseason stats, Jared Goff had a field day against Oakland's defense on Aug.
-19:
+Los Angeles Rams quarterback Jared Goff had a field day on the road against Oakland's defense Aug.
+19, per Pro Football Focus:

 Pro Football Focus @PFF